0xC0000054/sc4-custom-ordinance-host/README.md

 The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-custom-ordinance-host/releases

-## Ordinance Location

-The ordinance DAT files must be installed in the root (or a sub-folder) of _Documents/SimCity 4/Plugins/140-ordinances_ for the DLL to find them.

 ## Ordinance Exemplars

 Each ordinance exemplar is must have a unique instance id, this is how SC4 will identify the ordinance.